Kapranov/My-Widgets-TclTk/README.md

 "TCL"; pronounced as "tickle" or "tee-see-ell") is a scripting language created by John Ousterhout.

-In those days, it was my favorite programming language for writing GUIs.
+In those days, it was my favorite programming language for writing GUIs, as we now say backend.

 The combination of Tcl and the Tk GUI toolkit is referred to as Tcl/Tk.